Condensate Pump or Soakaway Installation

 - Composition: Slightly acidic condensed steam (pH 3-5)

-- Volume: Approximately 2 liters per hour during operation
+- Volume: Approximately 2 litres per hour during operation

 - Temperature: Relatively cool (40-50°C)